The Value of Self-Funded Plans & Expert Analysis via the BIC Self-Funded Exchange Marketplace

 Our Patriot Series Plans have options ranging from the richest of benefits to the more modest.
 Each plan provides a vast array of benefits covered with only a simple copay for the provider.
 No deductible applies to these encounters, making health care easy to access without breaking the bank.

-The Liberty Series is designed to provide more cost effective benefit designs with the most used benefits covered at copays without deductibles or coinsurance.
+The Fleet Series is designed to provide more cost effective benefit designs with the most used benefits covered at copays without deductibles or coinsurance.
 This delivers quality care from telemedicine, to office visits to prescription drugs at copays without having to spend thousands before getting valuable benefits from your health plan.

 Our Freedom Series PPO Plans are Qualified High Deductible Health Plans (qHDHP) enabling the use of health savings accounts.
 We offer three options, from the lower of high deductible plans to plans with deductibles much higher.
 No deductible or copays apply to preventive care under the program as defined in PPACA.